iv4xr-project/aplib/README.md

 # Aplib: an Agent Programming Library

 `Aplib` is a Java library to program multi agent programs.
+`Aplib` is inspired by the popular [Belief Desire Intention](https://en.wikipedia.org/wiki/Belief%E2%80%93desire%E2%80%93intention_software_model) (BDI) model of agent programming (e.g. `aplib` agents have 'goals' and run so-called 'deliberation' cycles).
-It provides an architecture and a design pattern for programming agents, enabling you to program agents more abstractly, in terms of goals and strategies.
-You will have to program the strategies yourself, but you do not have to worry about the underlying infrastructure such as strategy execution and support for inter-agent communication; these are provided by `aplib`. `Aplib` also tries to offer high level APIs, so that you can program your agents as cleanly as possible, with least possible boilerplate code.
+`Aplib` provides an architecture and a design pattern for programming agents, enabling you to program agents more abstractly, in terms of goals and tactics.
+You will have to program the tactics yourself, but you do not have to worry about the underlying infrastructure such as tactic execution and support for inter-agent communication; these are provided by `aplib`. `Aplib` also tries to offer high level APIs, so that you can program your agents as cleanly as possible, with least possible boilerplate code.

 _Note:_ as it is now, `aplib` is still under development.
 As we go, we will add more supports to integrate AI into your agents.